 It does need to be provided to the entire group.
 This means, for example, every year ten student, or everyone on the team, or every young person in the setting.
 If a smaller group is taught, they can see themselves as having a new responsibility.
 Instead, our aim is to provide every young person with the skills they need to assist a friend.

 Note: This course is not a therapy or support group, rather it is an education course for adolescents to learn how to give mental health first aid to peers.

 Finding an Instructor

-Accredited teen Instructors are listed on our website: click here to find an Instructor.
+Accredited teen Instructors are listed on our website.
 MHFA does not centrally coordinate courses.
 Contact any of the teen MHFA instructors listed on the Instructor page to arrange a course in your high school.
 Most instructors are willing to travel but need expenses covered.
 If you are looking for tMHFA training in your area and can't find anyone nearby to run it, contact a local Youth instructor and let them know you are interested.
 They can then consider the feasibility of attending instructor training.

 What are the benefits?

 Prior to the launch of the teen MHFA program, the course was delivered to 1,000 year 10 and 12 students across four schools in the greater Melbourne region as part of a pilot evaluation study.
 This study demonstrated positive benefits - view the summary of findings.

 Detailed information for young people, parents, schools and other settings is available.

 Given the requirement that the teen MHFA Program is delivered in settings where Youth MHFA has also been taught to adults, you will need to partner with a Youth MHFA Instructor in order to be eligible to apply.
 See all the selection criteria to apply as a teen MHFA Instructor.